FUNGI432/Poshan/README.md

 ## **Overview**

 **Poshan** is an AI-driven healthcare platform designed to provide accessible and reliable medical assistance, especially for rural communities.
 It offers features such as medical report analysis, medication details, and nutrition insights through an intuitive chatbot interface.
+The level of personalization being one of the main usp.
 The platform supports multiple languages, ensuring inclusivity and ease of use.

 ## **Features**